-Back in the 80’s my mom would have craft shows around the holiday in our home to make a little extra income and to clear the art room of excess inventory.
-The thread line through all of the years was that she still created.
+Back in the ’80s, my mom would have craft shows around the holiday in our home to make a little extra income.

-She did have some light in the mist of those dreary diagnoses when she began teaching art again before her cancer once again consumed her.
+She did have some light in the midst of those dreary diagnoses when she began teaching art again before her cancer once again consumed her.